axfelix/frdr_harvest/readme.md

 This is a repository crawler which outputs gmeta.json files for indexing by Globus.
-It currently only supports OAI-DC and CKAN repositories.
+It currently only supports OAI and CKAN repositories.

 Configuration, including which repos are to be crawled, should be placed in data/config.json, in a structure like to this: